Tesla Model Y Updates: Price Adjustments and the New E41 Variant for UK Buyers

 The Trade-Off Question: Features vs Affordability

-• Access to Tesla's proven technology and charging network
+• Access to Tesla’s established technology and charging network

-• Potential increase in road noise without acoustic glass
+• Possible increase in road noise without acoustic glass

-• Reduced comfort during UK winters without heated seats
+• Reduced comfort in colder climates without heated seats

 For many UK buyers, particularly those accessing vehicles through electric car salary sacrifice schemes, the cost savings may outweigh the feature reductions, especially given the low 3% Benefit-in-Kind rate for electric vehicles.